-in the Death 19 T.R. ox 10.2 Reasons for Not Accepting the Results of an Analysis This needs more analysis.
+1 This needs more analysis.
 This needs more analysis.
-You need a better understanding of the workload, You need a better understanding for long I/O's, packets in You need a better understanding of long I/O's, packets, jobs, and files, It improves performance only for long I/O's, packets, jobs, and files, and most of the I/O's, packets, jobs, and files are short. and most of the I/O's, packets, jobs, and files are short.
-4 but who cares for the performance of short I/O's, packets, jobs, and files, but who cares for the performance of short I/O's, packets, jobs, and files; its the long ones that impact the system. - files; its the long ones that the files its the long ones that the files its the f 5 width isn't free. .
-It only saves us memory/CPU/bandwidth and memory/CPU/band. width is cheap.
-7 There is no point in making the networks (similarly, CPUs/distant) 1 foster: our CPUS/disks (any component other than the one being at 0.0 cussed) aren't fast enough to use them.
-8 It improves the performance by a factor of x , but it doesn't really matter at the user level because everything else is so slow.
-9. It is going to increase the complexity and cost.
-Let us keep it simple stupid (and your idea is not stupid).
+You need a better understanding of the workload.
+You need a better understanding for long I/O's, packets, jobs, and files, and most of the I/O's, packets, jobs, and files are short.
+3 1 3.
+It improves performences, jobs, and files are short and files and most of the 1/0 s, participation of the strong the 1 and most of 4 t.
+It improves performance only for energy of parenets, jobs, and files, but who cares for the performance of short I/O's, packets, jobs, and the long ones that impact the system.
+5 It needs too much memory/CPU/bandwidth and memory/CPU/band width isn't life.
+6 i.
+It only saves us memory/CPU/bandwidth and memory/CPU/band. ani width is cheap.
+7 There is no point in making the networks (similarly, CPUs/disks/) faster; our CPUs/disks (any component other than the one being dis- faster; our or ostatist (any comparison of the one oring dis- cussed) aren't fast enough to use them.
+Q It improves the performance by a factor of x, but it doesn't really matter at the user level because everything else is so slow.
+9 .
+It is going to increase the complexity and cost.
+10 Let us keep it simple stupid (and your idea is not stupid).
 It is not simple.
 (Simplicity is in the eyes of the beholder.)
 It requires too much state.
 Nobody has ever done that before.
 (You have a new idea.)
-14. It is not going to raise the price of our stock by even an eighth.
+It is not going to raise the price of our stock by even an eighth.
 (Nothing ever does, except rumors.)
-This will violate the IEEE, ANSI, CCITT, or ISO standard.
-It may violate some future standard.
-17. The standard says nothing about this and so it must not be impor- tant.
+15. This will violate the IEEE, ANSI, CCITT, or ISO standard.
+16. It may violate some future standard.
+The standard says nothing about this and so it must not be impor tant.
 18. Our competitors don't do it.
 If it was a good idea, they would have done it.
-19. Our competition does it this way and you don't make money by copy ing others.
+19. Our competition does it this way and you don't make money by cop ing others.
 20. It will introduce randomness into the system and make debuggin difficult.
 21. It is too deterministic; it may lead the system into a cycle.
-22. It's not interoperable.
+22. it's not interoperable.
 23. This impacts hardware.
-24. That's beyond today's to 1 1 That's beyond today's technology.
-26 It is not solve thilling Why change-it's working OK.
+24. That's beyond today's technology.
+47. It is not bell this in a 26.
+Why change-it's working OK.